nadidebeyza/nlp-chatbot-tensorflow.js/README.md

 The user can upload a text file into the interface.

 After uploading the file, the user can ask a question about the given paragraph.
 Then the bot will return the answers with the highest matching scores.
-The user can also download the chat archive and download all possible answers including lower accuracy.
+The user can also download the chat archive as a .json file and download all possible answers as a .txt file including lower accuracy.

 ![Example output of the code](https://github.com/nadidebeyza/nlp-chatbot-tensorflowjs/blob/main/demo/2.png "Example output of the code")